SiA-Ryu/WI-data/README.md

 Columns represent 256 possible beam indices formed by 16x16 antenna configuration.
 The beam index h x v denotes the beam index along the horizontal and vertical directions.
-Beam f indicated in the label of the columns is calculated as 16 x (h - 1) + v.
+Beam f indicated in the label of the columns is calculated as f = 16 x (h - 1) + v.

 Each value is the measured RSRP when the corresponding beam is used at each point.
 The unit of values is [dBm].